nguyenkvvn/AR15-Daichi22LRUpperReciever/README.md

 1. Print your items in the following orientation:
 * _Upper Reciever_ - long side up, threads pointing upwards
 * _Barrel Nut Collar_ - (Print only if you want to use the Daichi shroud), print thread sides pointing up
-* _Barrel Shroud_ - (Print only if you want to use the Daichi shroud), long side up, front-end (shorter rail) pointing DOWNWARDS
+* _Barrel Shroud_ - (Print only if you want to use the Daichi shroud), long side up, front-end (barrel) pointing DOWNWARDS

 2. Remove all the supports.
 3. Use the pipe reamer to chamfer the inside threads of the (printed) barrel nut collar by about three gentle rotations.